knowledgetranslation/process/style_guide/kt_style_guide.md

 ## Punctuation

 * Ampersands (“&”) should only be used when part of a formal name (e.g. of an organization), or as part of a visual component, e.g. a wordmark.
-(See Abbreviations and acronyms)
+[CPS] (See Abbreviations and acronyms)
 * Always use a single space after a period, question mark, comma, semi-colon, etc.
 * Always use the Oxford comma (a.k.a. a “serial comma”).
 * [Use proper (“curly” or “smart”) quotation marks for quotes and proper primes for measurements](http://smartquotesforsmartpeople.com/).
 Only use straight quotation marks with code.